jgallardo38/guillermogallardo-final-project/data/README.md

-# data
+# Data

-This folder includes both the raw and processed data.
-The subfolder named 'raw-data' holds the original data as the name suggests.
-The 'processed-data' subfolder contains the RDS file that is utilized throughout this project.
+This directory includes both raw and processed data necessary for the project:

+raw-data: Contains the original data files.

+processed-data: Includes an RDS file used extensively throughout the project.